RelaySC/relay-bot/README.md

 `!stats` - displays total funding, no. of citizens and no. of ships sold for Star Citizen and delta for each since last check.

+`!inntwitter` - follow INN on Twitter!

+`!innfb` - like INN on Facebook!

 `!invite` - gives instructions on how to add this bot to your server.

 `!about` - gives information on the bot.